jenreh/manakit/components/manakit-mantine/README.md

 ### Publishing the Component

-The `reflex-mantine` component can be published independently:
+The `manakit-mantine` component can be published independently:

 ```bash
 # Navigate to component directory